How to Apply for SSDI in Massachusetts: Offices, Timelines, and Tips

 How to Apply for SSDI in Massachusetts: Offices, Timelines, and Tips?

-TL;DR: Massachusetts residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Massachusetts.
+Massachusetts residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Massachusetts.
 Your claim is processed by the Massachusetts Disability Determination Services (DDS) in Boston.
 Average initial processing time is 4 to 6 months.
+Massachusetts has relatively well-staffed SSA offices but still faces backlogs.

 How the Massachusetts DDS Processes Your Claim?

-What is the process for massachusetts appeals process?
+What is the appeals process for a denied SSDI claim in Massachusetts?

 How ClaimPath Helps Massachusetts Applicants?